chrisgrieser/alfred-bibtex-citation-picker/README.md

 - `⌘⌥ + ↵`: Paste the full bibliographic entry in the APA 6th Style (requires [Pandoc](https://pandoc.org/installing.html)).
 - `⌘ + L`: Preview the (unabridged) title, abstract, and list of keywords in Large Type.
 - `⌘fn + ↵`: Delete the entry from the BibTeX library.
-	- ⚠️ This feature is untested with BiBTeX files created with apps other than BibDesk and Bookends (or formatted with `bibtex-tidy`) [Create an issue](https://github.com/chrisgrieser/alfred-bibtex-citation-picker/issues) for problems with other apps.
+	- ⚠️ This feature is untested with BiBTeX files created with apps other than BibDesk and Bookends (or have been formatted with `bibtex-tidy`).
+[Create an issue](https://github.com/chrisgrieser/alfred-bibtex-citation-picker/issues) for problems with other apps.
 - __Add entries to the BibTex library__: use the Alfred Keyword `+`, followed by a DOI or ISBN
 	- the respective entry will be added to your library, with a properly formatted citekey (avoiding duplicates with existing library, etc.)
 	- Leave the input after the `+` empty to create a new, empty BibTeX entry.
 	- Opens the entry afterwards in the app specified in `open_entries_in`.
 - Note that adding & removing entries does __not__ work with the [BetterBibTeX Zotero Plugin](https://retorque.re/zotero-better-bibtex/) since the plugin only does a one-way-sync (Zotero ➞ BibTeX file), meaning any changes to the `.bib` file will be overridden.

+### Advanced Search Features
+- The workflow setting `match_authors_in_etal` determines whether authors (or editors) in the *et al.* are still matched when searching for them (default: *true*).
+- The workflow setting `match_only_short_years` ensures that searching for "19" only matches publications written in the year 2019 (or 1919), and not all publications written between 1900 and 1999 (default: *false*).
+- *Tab-Completion*: Pressing `tab` autocompletes the first author/editor name.

 ### Literature Note Actions
 - Looks in the folder specified in the workflow settings `literature_note_folder` for files that are *exactly* named like the citekey (without `@`, but with `.md` extension).
-Entries that have a literature note like this will be indicated by a `📓`.
+- Entries that have a literature note like this will be indicated by a `📓`.
 - Add `*` to any search query to filter only for entries with literature notes, e.g. `* grieser` will search for entries from "Grieser" with literature notes.
 Can be combined with other queries (see: [smart queries](#search)).
 - `⌘⇧ + ↵`: Open the literature note.
 	- If the file is in an [Obsidian Vault](https://obsidian.md/), opens the file in Obsidian.